kenjis/ci-hmvc-ci-phpunit-test/README.md

 * PHPUnit 4.8.21
 * ci-phpunit-test 1.0.x@dev

+## Note

-codeigniter-modular-extensions-hmvc is popular but a very complex system, and is against CodeIgnier's basic design.
+* codeigniter-modular-extensions-hmvc is popular but a very complex system, and is against CodeIgnier's basic design.
 It brings complexity to CodeIgniter.

-So to work CodeIgniter HMVC and ci-phpunit-test together is still under way.
+* So to work CodeIgniter HMVC and ci-phpunit-test together is still under way.

-If you can avoid to use it, I recommend not use it.
+* If you can avoid to use it, I recommend not use it.
 If you look for modular system, see <https://github.com/kenjis/codeigniter-simple-module>.

 ## Requirements